Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multi_node_commands_zos.md

 ---
-    title: "Multi-node commands"
+title: "Multi- node commands"
-    linkTitle: "Multi-node commands"
+linkTitle: "Multi- node commands"
 weight: 230
----This topic describes how to manage Transfer CFT nodes, and related actions such as restarting a stopped node, or rebalancing after a fail over.
+--- This topic describes how to manage Transfer CFT nodes, and related actions such as restarting a stopped node, or rebalancing after a fail over.

 ## cftinit